-This discussion-based course (both instructor and student-led) includes the following sections: Mendelian genetics, DNA and chromosomes; gene transmission; linkage and recombination; genes and enzymes; the genetic code; mutations and variations; recombinant DNA; introduction to genomics; gene regulation; developmental, population, quantitative, and evolutionary genetics.
+This discussion based course (both instructor and student-led) includes the following sections: Mendelian genetics, DNA and chromosomes; gene transmission; linkage and recombination; genes and enzymes; the genetic code; mutations and variations; recombinant DNA; introduction to genomics; gene regulation; developmental, population, quantitative, and evolutionary genetics.
 Lab experiences include statistical analysis, molecular techniques such as polymerase chain reaction (PCR) and gel electrophoresis, RNA interference in Caenorhabditis elegans, and various computer exercises in bioinformatics.

-Prerequisites: E, M, R, BIOL 101 or HONR 101 or BIOL 111 or HONR 111
+Prerequisites: E, M, R, BIOL 101 or BIOL111 both with a grade of C or better.

-270 LIFE SCIENCE FOR THE ELEMENTARY TEACHER II SPRING FEE, 3(2-3)
+270 LIFE SCIENCE FOR ELEMENTARY TEACHER II SPRING FEE 3(2-3)

-The second of a two course laboratory-based biology sequence designed for prospective elementary school science teachers.
+The second of a two course laboratory based biology sequence designed for prospective elementary school science teachers.
 This course is intended to acquaint the student with the important concepts of biology and why it is important for children to learn biology and how to help them become independent and creative investigators of nature.
 This course will explore the practice of science rather than a body of revealed knowledge to be memorized.
+This course is specifically designed to transfer to Western Michigan University's Elementary Education program and may not transfer to other institutions.

-Prerequisites: E, R, M
+Prerequisites: E, R, M and BIOL 170, Computer Literacy